feathersui/feathersui-starling/documentation/help/markdown/text-field-text-renderer.md

 textRenderer.text = "About binomial theorem I'm teeming with a lot o' news";
 ```

 Font styles may be customized using the native [`flash.text.TextFormat`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextFormat.html) class.
-Many of the property names defined by `TextField` are duplicated on `TextFieldTextRenderer`, most importantly [`textFormat`](../api-reference/feathers/controls/text/TextFieldTextRenderer.html#textFormat):
+Pass an instance of `TextFormat` to the [`textFormat`](../api-reference/feathers/controls/text/TextFieldTextRenderer.html#textFormat) property:

 ``` code
 textRenderer.textFormat = new TextFormat( "Source Sans Pro", 16, 0xcccccc );
 ```

-The `TextFormat` allows you to customize font size, color, alignment, and a huge variety of more advanced options.
+The `TextFormat` allows you to customize font size, color, alignment, and more.

 ``` code
 var format:TextFormat = new TextFormat( "Helvetica" );